kexiZeroing/kexiZeroing.github.io/src/blog/react-server-side-rendering.md

 }
 ```

-> The goal on the client is to reconstruct the React element tree.
-It is much easier to accomplish this from this format than from html, where we’d have to parse the HTML to create the React elements.
+Now data are fetched on the server and they are all in markup, but we still need React on the client.
+The goal is to reconstruct the React element tree.
 Note that the reconstruction of the React element tree is important, as this allows us to merge subsequent changes to the React tree with minimal commits to the DOM.

 ```js
 // We need to hydrate the root with the initial client JSX on the client.